bitbank2/ArmbianIO/README.md

 many times as you like since the script cleans up and compiles the wrapper.
 The Java bindings depend on Oracle JDK 8 which wrapper.sh installs.
 If you wish to use another JDK then you will need to modify wrapper.sh.
-Use `sudo java -cp armbianio.jar:.
+Use `sudo java -Djava.library.path=/usr/local/lib -cp jna-4.5.0.jar:armbianio.jar:.
 LedTest` to run LED test after wiring up project.
-To run programs compiled with JNA use `sudo java -Djava.library.path=/usr/local/lib -cp jna-4.5.0.jar:armbianio.jar:.
-Button`

 Copyright (c) 2017 by Larry Bank<br>
 Project started 11/13/2017<br>